Sustainability Science Summer School

-We hope that the week will also provide an interdisciplinary forum for researchers to exchange ideas and discuss the opportunities and challenges to achieving a more joined-up approach to improving the social, economic and environmental wellbeing of society, and how to develop a more integrated approach to stakeholder engagement.
+The week provided an interdisciplinary forum for researchers to exchange ideas and discuss the opportunities and challenges to achieving a more joined-up approach to improving the social, economic and environmental wellbeing of society, and how to develop a more integrated approach to stakeholder engagement.

 Summer School themes

 - Sustainability Science and place-making: the current state of the art and critical perspectives Terry Marsden.

 - Writing for Journal Publication [Social Sciences] Alex Franklin

 - Writing for Journal Publication [Natural/Physical Sciences] Isabelle Durance